Visiting the hospital for a procedure

 Your ID (identity) wristband

-When you are in hospital you will be given a wristband with your basic personal details to wear.
-This includes: name, date of birth, hospital number and gender.
-These details will also be in a barcode on the wristband.
+You will be given a wristband to wear which will have your name, date of birth, hospital number and gender.
+This allows staff to quickly identify you.
 Please check the details and let us know if anything is wrong.

-When you receive any kind of treatment or investigation, such as getting medicines, giving blood samples, or having an operation performed, we will check and/ or scan the barcode on your wristband.
+When you receive any kind of treatment or investigation, such as getting medicines, giving blood samples, or having an operation performed, we will check your wristband.
 We’ll also confirm your details with you so we can make sure that you are getting the right treatment at the right time.

-Please speak to a member of staff if you have any questions or concerns about privacy during your stay at Royal Brompton.
+Please speak to a member of staff if you have any questions or concerns about privacy during your stay.

 Food is an important part of your recovery, so we work hard to meet your individual dietary needs.
 If you have special dietary needs as a result of your condition or treatment, our dietitians can organise meals for you.
 We have a 'red tray' system in place: this means that if you have a red meal tray, staff know that you are a patient who needs extra nutritional support at mealtimes.